Beyond Factual Accuracy: Evaluating Global Reasoning Integrity in RAG Systems with LogicScore: Preliminaries

 \section{Preliminaries}

-In this section, we formally define the task of AQA, introduce three metrics for evaluating logical quality, and explain the Horn rules involved in this paper.
+In this section, we introduce the AQA setting, notation, and the Horn-inspired representation used to organize entity-linked reasoning structures \citep{bohnet2022attributed,gao-etal-2023-enabling,gao2023rarr}.

-\textbf{Attributed Question Answering} is a task that provides a long-form answer for a given question.
-Formally, given a question $\mathcal{Q}$ and a corpus of text passages $\mathcal{D}$, the process can be defined as follows:
+\textbf{Attributed Question Answering.} In the setting considered in this work, an AQA model generates a long-form answer with attributions and a corresponding short answer.
+Given a question $\mathcal{Q}$ and a set of retrieved passages $\mathcal{D}$, we write:

-where $\mathcal{LA}$ represents the long-form answer and $\mathcal{M}_{\text{AQA}}$ denotes a model used for AQA.
-To simplify the problem, we use \texttt{attribution} as a unified term that encompasses both the citations generated in the retrieve-then-read \citep{gao-etal-2023-enabling} and the verification evidence used in post-hoc retrieval \citep{yan2025atomic}.
-In particular, the $\mathcal{LA}$ is followed by a short answer ($\mathcal{SA}$, Figure \ref{fig:framework} ( )) as the final answer.
+where $\mathcal{LA}$ denotes the attributed long-form answer, $\mathcal{SA}$ denotes its short answer, and $\mathcal{M}_{\textsc{AQA}}$ is the evaluated AQA model.
+We use \textit{attribution} as a general term covering both citations generated in Retrieval-then-Read settings \citep{gao-etal-2023-enabling} and evidence retrieved for post-hoc verification \citep{yan2025atomic}.

-\textbf{Logic Quality Evaluation} comprises three metrics as follows: (i) \textit{Completeness} evaluates logical continuity by determining whether a gap-free deductive path exists from a question to its final answer; (ii) \textit{Conciseness} measures information density by assessing whether the reasoning chain contains redundant or irrelevant content; (iii) \textit{Determinateness} assesses inferential certainty by verifying if the reasoning process explicitly and strictly entails the derived short answer.
+\textbf{Structural Diagnostics.} We consider three operational dimensions: \textit{Completeness} tests whether the extracted propositions contain an entity-linked path between the question and the gold answer; \textit{Essentiality} measures the proportion of propositions participating in the recovered path and is set to zero when no complete path is found; and \textit{Determinateness} measures whether the original short answer can be recovered from the question and long-form answer through LLM-based re-inference.

-\textbf{Definite Horn Rules.} As a specialized subset of first-order logic, Definite Horn Rules can be efficiently extracted via automated rule mining systems.
-Structurally, a Horn Rule consists of a body of conjunctive predicates and a single positive head predicate~\citep{cheng2021uniker}.
-A Horn rule is often formally expressed as an implication:
+\textbf{Definite Horn Rules and Operational Path Representation.} A definite Horn rule is a restricted logical expression consisting of a conjunction of body atoms and a single positive head atom \citep{cheng2021uniker}.
+It can be written as:

-where $x$ and $y$ are two variables, \(r_0(x,y)\) denotes the rule \textit{head}, and the conjunction sequence of atoms \(r_i(\cdot)\) is the rule \textit{body}.
-Drawing from this formalism, we define a \textbf{Reasoning Path} as a deterministic logical chain where a sequence of atomic propositions entails a final answer:
+where $r_0(x,y)$ is the rule head and the sequence of atoms $r_i(\cdot)$ forms the rule body.

+Inspired by this body--head organization, \textsc{LogicScore} uses extracted natural-language propositions as candidate support for an answer and represents their structural connection as an entity--relation path:

+where $e_{\mathcal{Q}}$ is an entity identified in the question, $e_{\mathrm{gold}}$ is the gold-answer entity, and each relation edge is induced by an extracted proposition \(P\).